 Of course, the principle of explosion applies in Python’s type system, so be careful to not admit unnecessary axioms!

-This simple demonstration shows that Python’s type system can be (abused? hacked? broken?) into a crude propositional logic checker.
+This simple demonstration shows that Python’s type system can be (abused? hacked? broken?) into a crude and probably unsound propositional logic checker.
 Although Python’s type system is not as rich as Coq or Agda et al., it is sufficient to derive the natural deduction inference rules and prove statements in propositional logic.
 This is also an excellent demonstration of the Curry-Howard correspondence at work!

 You can see some other proofs in Python’s type system in this repo here: https://github.com/InnovativeInventor/hack-python-types/